Published

 Can INTERPOL Make Arrests?

-Designed to enable worldwide police collaboration rather than function as a straight law enforcement body, Interpol is essentially a cooperative institution.
-It lacks the power to formally create an Interpol arrest warrant in the conventional sense most people would understand.
-Often wrongly referred to in public debate as an Interpol arrest warrant, may issue what is known as a “Red Notice.”
-All that a Red Notice is is a request to find and maybe arrest someone awaiting extradition.
-Based on a legitimate national arrest warrant, it is utilized to notify the 134 members a wanted status of an individual.
+Often wrongly referred to in public debate as an International arrest warrant, Interpol may issue what is known as a “Red Notice.”
+A Red Notice is a request to the other member nations, states, or countries to find and maybe arrest a missing person or someone awaiting extradition.
+Based on a legitimate national arrest warrant, it is utilized to notify the 134 members of the wanted missing person or status of an individual.

-But can a person be arrested with the help of Interpol? unequivocally no Interpol does not arrest itself.
-Instead, it serves as a conduit for the rapid and efficient international exchange of information on crimes and suspects.
+Unequivocally no. Interpol does not arrest individuals itself.
+Instead, it is an international tribunal that serves as a conduit for the rapid and efficient international exchange of information on crimes and suspects.
 Within their own borders, national law enforcement agencies still have de facto powers of arrest.

 Interpol’s actions mainly help in coordination and facilitation.
 It provides law enforcement agencies with various databases and communication tools to share information on foreign crimes and criminals.
 For countries tracking fugitives across national borders, these tools are indispensable.